BGI-flexlab/SOAPTyping/README.md

 ### Windows
 2. Decompress the zipfile and run the soaptyping.exe

-### Ubuntu
+### Linux(tested on Ubuntu)
-2. Decompress the gzfile
+1. Decompress the gzfile
-3. Open a shell and enter the target dir
+2. Open a shell and enter the target dir
-4. Run ./soaptyping.sh
+3. Run ./soaptyping.sh

+### Mac
+1.Decompress the zipfile and run ./soaptyping

 ----

 ## Propositional Workflow